3 'immortal' animals that have fascinated scientists for decades

 Like planarians, hydras are also capable of regenerating parts of their body.
 The secret to understanding their potential immortality lies in their stem cells, which can self-renew indefinitely.

-In fact, a hydra’s entire body appears to be composed of self-renewing stem cells.
+In fact, a hydra’s entire body appears to be made up of self-renewing stem cells.

 Scientists who have observed groups of hydras for years have not been able to detect any signs of aging in them.